How much does it cost to replace windows?Get a free quote now

 If you’re looking to replace broken or damaged windows, install more energy-efficient windows, or even update the aesthetic of your home, it’s essential to understand the costs.
 Considering all the factors affecting window installation will help you choose the right windows for your home and your price range.

 The cost of replacing your windows depends on the specifics of your house, as one size won’t fit all.
 Factors such as the number and size of windows you’re replacing, the style of frames you choose, and even your house's location can impact the cost.
-The average cost of a window replacement varies, starting from £500 for a single fully installed window to £5,000 to replace all the windows in a three-bedroom house.
+The average cost of window replacement varies, starting from £500 for a single fully installed window to £5,000 to replace all the windows in a three-bedroom house.

 The average cost of replacing windows

 The shape, size and material of your windows will determine the window replacement cost.
-Custom windows will cost you more than standard size windows.
-Aluminium and timber are among the most affordable options.
+Custom windows will cost you more than standard size windows. uPVC frames are the most affordable, followed by aluminium and timber.
 Composite window frames, which combine two materials, can cost anywhere from double to triple the price of uPVC-only frames.
 Double and triple glazing will also increase costs.
-These are the average costs for windows based on material:

 Casement style windows are the simplest and most affordable, while tilt and turn windows are slightly more expensive because they’re a little more complicated.
-Sash windows are more costly as they’re more challenging to manufacture.
+Sash windows are more costly as they’re more challenging to manufacture, beginning at approximately £500.
 Finally, Bay and bow windows are the most expensive due to the size and number of panels, costing at least £1000 before the window is installed.